-We conducted a desktop screening-level climate change impact assessment for the 20 compressor stations operated by Antero Midstream.
+We conducted a desktop screening-level climate risk impact assessment for 20 of the compressor stations operated by Antero Midstream.
 The purpose of the assessment was to develop climate hazard information that could potentially be used for vulnerability assessment, adaption planning and disclosure of climate-related risks and opportunities.
 The physical climate hazard evaluation assessed the exposure of each compressor station to extreme temperatures, wildfire, inland flooding and water stress.